Ramsi-git/churn_analysis/README.md

 - ✓  Protected demographic/family variables are not used in LLM explanations or retention recommendations
 - ✓ LLM receives only: risk_probability, tenure_months, top_3_feature_names
 - ✓ LLM prompted to forbid demographic mentions
-- ✓ Validator checks LLM output for compliance
+- ✓ Validator is designed to check LLM output for compliance when an approved provider is available
 ### Audit Trail
 The planned customer explanation includes:
 - Risk probability (numeric, defensible)